 If you have any questions leading up to your big Inca Trail adventure, never hesitate to get in touch.
-Almost everyone in our office has hiked the trail and one of us has even lived in Lima for two years.
+Almost everyone in our office has hiked the trail.
 We would be delighted to regale you with our endless tips and tricks to get the most out of your time in Peru and on the trail!

 Header photo courtesy of Kern Lim Hern Khoon.
 All other photo credits from the top down: Shutterstock, Jeb Stenhouse x 8, Peak Expeditions, Jeb Stenhouse x 3, Robert Jones.

 A Q&A with an HIV+ traveller who refused to be held back by the virus and completed the Inca Trail in Peru with Out Adventures.
 Read More